nicobou/shmdata/doc/using-nvdec-gstreamer-plugins.md

 sudo ldconfig
 ```

-_If the `--disable-gtk-doc` flag is ommitted, you will need to install the `gtk-doc-tools` package before building the plugins._
+_If the `--disable-gtk-doc` flag is omitted, you will need to install the `gtk-doc-tools` package before building the plugins._

 The nvdec and nvenc plugins will be installed in `/usr/local/lib/gstreamer-1.0` as `libgstnvenc.so` and `libgstnvdec.so`.